 Over several years, crews will be intermittently completing platform renovations across our LRT system.
 This work will involve replacing platform warning tiles (the rumble strips at the edges of platforms), and demolishing and rebuilding sections of platforms that require renewal.

 We’re revitalizing one of Edmonton’s original LRT Stations!
 The Stadium LRT Station Redevelopment will address aging infrastructure that has been serving Edmonton for over 40 years.
-Construction is set to begin in May 2020 and is anticipated to be complete in 2022.
+Construction began May 2020 and is anticipated to be complete in 2022.

 Improvements include an additional platform, new heated shelters, new public washrooms and a new security office.
 This work will also involve renovating the entire station building, including the roof canopy, and removing the underground concourse.